Monday, January 28th, 2013 | Uncategorized | 3 Comments

 Whereas retailers buy and sell investment property for a quick profit (for larger probable rewards), dealers buy and sell contracts.
 Real estate retailers obviously need more money to start out with in order to buy the property – they will need a large down payment (deposit) as well as a good credit rating.

 However, if you choose to be a real estate dealer, you can find cheap properties and sign purchase contracts with the sellers.
 This assignment of contract means that you can sell the contracts on for a profit.
 The only cash normally required for such a transaction is the small amount of money for the deal – and you never actually own the deed.
 This is a creative and less risky investment for those who want to get a foot on the real estate ladder, but don’t have a good credit rating or enough spare cash to buy and sell properties.

-- James Matthew on Should I insure my investment property for replacement cost or market value?
+- dexter's laboratory rude removal on Should I insure my investment property for replacement cost or market value?

 - sizzling hot deluxe gry online on Will Refinancing For A Lower Rate Benefit You?
 Not Necessarily!

 - juicer reviews 2014 on How many homes are vacant in Detroit?

 - Generate Free Targeted on WHAT IS THE DIFFERENCE BETWEEN A SITE BUILT HOME, MANUFACTURED HOME, AND A MODULAR HOME?

 - Yukiko on Is a Tenant Covered on a Landlords Insurance Policy?